koshish/RCIP/Whitepaper.md

 >Trust Score: Trust score is a percentage value assigned to each article after curation from Validators.
 A news article with less than 50% Trust Score does not qualify for rewards.
 Validation are randomly push over to sample population of active validators for Publication Check, Evidence Check, Quality Check and Impact Check.

 * Validators: Anyone who participates in validation of news content and advertisements is called Validator.
 Each validator gets reward based on Profile Score.
 >Profile Score: Profile score is a percentage value assigned to each validator after completion of validation task.
-A validator with less than 50% Profile Score does not qualify for rewards.
+A validator with less than 50% Profile Score does not qualify for rewards of that article.

 * Developers: Anyone who is a member of core team working on RECAP protocol is called Developer.
 Reward received in developer wallet is used for growth of RECAP ecosystem.